chocolateboy/Object-Extend/README.md

 # COPYRIGHT AND LICENSE

-Copyright (C) 2013 by chocolateboy
+Copyright © 2013 by chocolateboy

 This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself, either Perl version 5.14.2 or,